microsoft/project-rome/how-to guides/communicate-with-a-remote-app-service-android.md

 ```
 ## Send and receive messages
-A listener object is needed to handle all communication with the remote app service.
-Create a class that implements **IAppServiceClientConnectionListener** to serve this purpose.
+An event listener is needed to handle all communication with the remote app service.
+You must create a class that implements **IAppServiceClientConnectionListener** to serve this purpose.
+>Note: Information is sent from the Android app to a Windows app service in the same way it is done between different activities of an Android app: through a **Bundle** object.
+The remote systems platform translates this into a **ValueSet** object (of the .NET Framework), which can then be interpreted by the Windows app service.
+Information passed in the other direction undergoes the reverse translation.

 ```java
 // Implement listener class for the app service connection